idealo/image-super-resolution/mkdocs/docs/tutorials/docker.md

 Check the configuration file `config.yml` for more information on parameters and default folders.

-The `--default` flag in the run command will tell the program to load the weights specified in `config.yml`.
+The `-d` flag in the run command will tell the program to load the weights specified in `config.yml`.
 It is possible though to iteratively select any option from the command line.

 ### Predict locally
 From the main folder run
 ```
-docker run -v $(pwd)/data/:/home/isr/data -v $(pwd)/weights/:/home/isr/weights -it isr --predict -p -d -c config.yml
+docker run -v $(pwd)/data/:/home/isr/data -v $(pwd)/weights/:/home/isr/weights -it isr -p -d -c config.yml
 ```
 ### Predict on AWS with nvidia-docker
 From the remote machine run (using our [DockerHub image](https://hub.docker.com/r/idealo/image-super-resolution-gpu/))
 ```
-sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -v $(pwd)/isr/weights/:/home/isr/weights -it idealo/image-super-resolution --predict -p -d -c config.yml
+sudo nvidia-docker run -v $(pwd)/isr/data/:/home/isr/data -v $(pwd)/isr/weights/:/home/isr/weights -it idealo/image-super-resolution -p -d -c config.yml
 ```

 ## Training